Woodlark Island: Population issue

 The most recent figures are those of the 1990 census, which note about 1,700 people.
 The largest villages in the census were Kaulay (160), Moniveyova (140) and Wabunun (154), and these villages are the largest today.
 However, separate from the villages are the two post-colonial creations of Guasopa and Kulumadau (described in the census book as 'large rural non-villages'), which both have relatively large populations, 147 and 242 respectively.
 As such, Kulumadau is typically seen as the largest conglomeration of people on the island.
 Since the 1990 census, Guasopa has gained a health center, while Kulumadau has gained a medium-sized timber company (Milne Bay Logging) and a mining exploration camp (BHP).

 In terms of the traditional divisions of the island, the eastern region (Muyuw) accounts for about 600 people (44% total population), central region (Wamwan) for 400 people (30% total population), and the southern region (Madau/Neyam) for 350 people (26% total population).
 An unofficial census in 2010 counts place the total population of Woodlark Island at around 6,000 people, with the largest conglomeration of people still in the non-villages of Kulumadau and Guasopa, and the largest village of Kaulay.

 Historically, the island may have lost up to two-thirds of its population between 1850 and 1920, according to Fred Damon, an anthropology professor from the University of Virginia who lived on Woodlark Island in the mid-1970s.
 That is, from an estimated 2,200 people on Woodlark Island during first European contact, the population had dropped to between 700 and 900 by about 1915, though it has rebounded over the years.

 Geography

+The wider Woodlark Islands group also consists of Madau, Boagis, Nusam and Nanon to the west, Nubara to the east, and the Marshall Bennett group to the southwest.